nysta12/tdde35_labbar/lab4/README.md

 DROP TABLE XXX;
 SET FOREIGN_KEY_CHECKS=1;`

+#### The test scripts

+**Question 3**

+Confirm that you have 208 flights in your database

+**Question 6**

+Confirm that the output is correct.

+Confirm that the change has actually been done in the database. i.e. in Test 13, confirm that the reservation was actually delete.

+**Question 7**
+This test is correct if there is no output at all.
+If you get output it means something is wrong.
+See which rows are different to the result.
+Common errors are rounding errors and route errors

 You will most likely run into problems during the coding phase!
 Create issues, tag your lab assistant and reference where in the code you are having problems!

 ## Part 3